 One of the most natural ways to choose the best system given a set of weights defined by the user is the Condorcet method, which declares a system the winner if it dominates all other alternatives in pairwise comparison~\citep{black1958theory}.
-The Condorcet method is hard to destabilise~\citep{edelman2015myth} and easily interpreted in practice, indicating that the CW best matches the preferences.
+The Condorcet method is hard to destabilise~\citep{edelman2015myth} and easy to interpret in practice, indicating that the CW best matches the preferences.
 Given the weights vector, finding the CW, if it exists, is trivial.
-We can also find the weights that make a given alternative the CW or determining that no weights with that property exist.
+We can also find the weights that make a given alternative the CW or determine that no weights with that property exist.